LeivaLinnase/KV_dashboard/README.md

 # KV(.ee) Real Estate Dashboard

-A dynamic and interactive dashboard for analyzing real estate trends, designed as a portfolio project to demonstrate proficiency in data scraping, workflow orchestration with Apache Airflow, Google Cloud integration, and advanced Python programming skills.
+A dynamic and interactive dashboard for analyzing real estate trends (condominium), designed as a portfolio project to demonstrate proficiency in data scraping, workflow orchestration with Apache Airflow, Google Cloud integration, and advanced Python programming skills.

 ---